Lots of flags to see in Ireland! This post includes some thirty images, most of which are photographs from our recent trip.

 But some people still use it.
 A group called Vexillology Ireland posted this photo to Facebook for St. Patrick’s Day.
 I have no idea where it was taken or in exactly what year, but it clearly shows people celebrating St. Patrick’s Day with a red saltire flag.
 Or maybe they’re all retainers of the Duke of Leinster, who knows.

-One sees references to St. Patrick’s Saltire here and there – note the flag on the ship in the arms of Belfast (top left, from Wikipedia), the flag on the castle in the arms of Trinity College, Dublin (top right, also from Wikipedia), and the coat of arms of the Queen’s University of Belfast (bottom).
+One sees references to St. Patrick’s Saltire here and there – note the flag on the ship in the arms of Belfast (top left, from Wikipedia), the flag on the castle in the arms of Trinity College, Dublin (top right, from Wikipedia), the badge of the Police Service of Northern Ireland (middle, from Wikipedia), and the coat of arms of the Queen’s University of Belfast (bottom).

 I thought that it was most appropriate for this traffic sign in Dublin to take the form of St. Patrick’s Saltire, although I don’t think this was necessarily intended!